 Appropriate housing is very easy to find, everywhere in Thailand, and for about 8,000 – 10,000 Baht per month (about USD$ 250 – 350) you will often have a lot more luxury and comfort than you would have at home for say – an apartment of USD$ 1,000 per month.

 Eating outside is cheap, about USD$ 1 – 3 (40 Baht – 120 Baht), depending of course on the type of food you like.
-Western food costs more—think about USD$ 4 – 8 per meal.
+Western food costs more — think about USD$ 4 – 8 per meal.
 Especially in the bigger places you’ll find very good supermarket chains (Tesco Lotus, Carrefour, Big C, etc) where you can buy virtually every product you’re accustomed to back home.

-Transport also is very cheap and omnipresent, and healthcare is both affordable and excellent.
+Transportation options in Thailand are generally very cheap and omnipresent, and healthcare is both affordable and excellent.
 By the way, organizations that hire you will usually supply you with a health insurance package.

 Typically, most job opportunities are available in the bigger cities, tourist places or tourist islands.
 Popular destinations for job seekers are Bangkok, Chiang Mai, Koh Samui, Pattaya, Hua Hin and Phuket because of the larger number of companies, tourists, or expats and retirees living there.